×

 • are breastfeeding or plan to breastfeed.
 It is not known if UPLIZNA passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby if you receive UPLIZNA.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter

 What is the most important information I should know about UPLIZNA?